Kiffhost/exalted-scripture-understanding/Charms/Infernal/Linguistics/Unshattered Tongue Perfection.md

 ---
 *Before the babbling, broken dialects of gods and man, all existence spoke as one.
 The Infernal restores that linguistic order.*

 The Infernal imparts temporary fluency in the Malfean dialect of Old Realm to a touched character, while suppressing his ability to understand all other languages.
 That character can incur experience debt to learn Old Realm permanently after this Charm ends.
-If a target is unwilling, the Infernal must make a special ({Charisma or Manipulation} + Linguistics) instil roll against him.
+If a target is unwilling, the Infernal must make a special ({Charisma or Manipulation} + Linguistics) instill roll against him.
 Characters who already knew Old Realm are unaffected.

 The imparted language alters the minds of those who think in it.
 Affected characters suffer −1 Resolve against influence used by characters with higher Essence or characters who are their hierarchical superior within an organization.